lighthart/GridBundle/README.md

                     This is mostly useful for javascript related associated entities 'title'     sets the title of the column.
-Note: the title key of the 'attr' field sets the hover-over title 'hidden'    evaluating to true hides the column
+Note: the title key of the 'attr' field sets the hover-over title 'hidden'    evaluating to true hides the column 'security'  A primitive boolean, or an anonymous function.
+If the value evaluates to true, the button is rendered.
+Default is true.
+For the anonymous function, the result tuple for the current row is sent as the first parameter, and an alias translation table for the original alias and the new alias in the query is sent as the second parameter.
+The tildes (see below) function as columns forming indexes, to base the appearance on portions of the tuple.

         tildes:
             for 'entityId', 'parentId', 'title' and all elements of 'attr', enclosing any portion of that string